beehive-lab/Maxine-VM/README.md

 ## Contributing

-We welcome contributions.
+We welcome contributions!
 Use pull requests on Github.
 However, note that we are doing most development in a private git tree and we are working on a number of features which are not quite ready for public release.
 Therefore, we would strongly encourage you to get in touch